Sorry, you need to enable JavaScript to visit this website.

 Power to Children (Strøm til børn) is a learning initiative that disseminates methods for using technology as a musical mode of expression.
 Children and young people participate actively in the teaching and thereby acquire competences to make music on electronic instruments.

-State-approved museums and state museums are obliged to offer free entrance to young people below 18 years of age and for education institutions in general.
+State-approved museums and state museums are obliged to offer free entrance to young people below 18 years of age and to education institutions in general.
 Furthermore, museums often provide teaching courses.

 Danish continuation schools (efterskole) are examples of private, non-formal learning institutions for young people between 14 and 18 years of age.
 Each continuation school is a self-governing independent institution with substantial freedom in terms of choice of subjects, teaching methods and educational approach.
-Most continuation schools offer the same subjects and final examination as the public lower secondary education, but many schools focus also on special subjects, for instance music or theatre.
+Most continuation schools offer the same subjects and final examinations as the public lower secondary education, but many schools also focus on special subjects, for instance, music or theatre.

 Music Foundation Course (Musikalsk Grundkursus, MGK) is a three-year course associated with a music school.
 MGK is funded by the state and targets young people in the 14–25-year age group.
 The course is a non-qualifying education and training programme.